Adam works on ensemble data assimilation systems, and is currently on secondment to the Korea Meteorological Administration.

-One of the key requirements in a data assimilation system is to characterise the errors in the "background" forecasts that are combined with observations to produce updated estimates of the atmosphere's state.
-Typically, these errors are specified via rather basic models, whose parameters are then obtained via climatological statistics.
-In reality, however, we know that the structure of forecast errors is complex and constantly changing, depending on where atmospheric instabilities have occurred in recent days, and how well their affects have been captured by the observation network.
-Estimation of forecast errors is the domain of ensemble forecasting, so it is natural to ask whether information from ensemble forecasts can be used to improve the modelling of forecast errors within the data assimilation system.
-Adam is currently working on a "hybrid" data assimilation system that does just this; blending the ensemble forecasts with the standard climatological estimates of the background error.
-By doing so, it is hoped that the nonlinear aspects of the atmosphere will be better captured, improving our forecasts in cases where such effects are important; for example, the cases of rapid cyclogenesis that account for much of the severe weather affecting the UK.
+One of the key requirements of a data assimilation system is to characterise the errors in the "background" forecasts that are combined with observations to produce updated estimates of the atmosphere's state.
+Traditionally these errors are specified via rather basic models, whose parameters are obtained from climatological statistics.
+In reality however we know that the structure of forecast errors is complex and constantly changing, depending on where atmospheric instabilities have occurred in recent days, and how well their effects have been picked up by the observation network.
+Capturing these complex error structures is the domain of ensemble forecasting, so it is natural to use information from such systems to improve the modelling of forecast errors within the data assimilation system.
+From 2008 Adam led a project to develop a hybrid 4DVAR system that combines the standard climatological estimates of the background error with data from the Met Office ensemble prediction system (MOGREPS).
+The hybrid 4DVAR scheme gives significant improvements in forecast quality and was implemented operationally in the Met Office global forecasting system in July 2011.

 One of the main problems with hybrid 4DVAR is its relatively poor computational performance on massively-parallel supercomputers with large numbers of cores, with a trend towards computers with even larger core counts.
 To prepare for future computer architectures the Met Office is currently developing an alternative to hybrid 4DVAR called "4DEnVAR", which is much more efficient and scalable on massively-parallel computers.
 Another advantage is its ability to generate initial conditions for ensemble forecasts, allowing a unification between data assimilation and ensemble generation.
 Currently, Adam's main focus is his contribution to 4DEnVAR development.